+Minerva Foods rigorously adheres to chemical waste and contaminant control programs, mandated by regulatory bodies in each country where our meat export units operate.
+These programs are designed to meticulously monitor and mitigate the presence of chemical residues that pose potential health risks to consumers.
 Minerva Foods' emphasis on good manufacturing, traceability, and labeling practices ensures accurate product identification in the event of a recall.
 Our recall procedure is designed to swiftly identify, assess, and mitigate the risks associated with non-compliant products, while implementing strategies for their correction and prevention.
 To facilitate this process, we have a dedicated team of specialists available to provide comprehensive support in executing the recall protocol.